kabitalama/MaunaLoa-CO2-Level-BSTS-PyMC/README.md

 ### Simple BSTS Model

+***NOTE: This model is intended for initial exploration and understanding of the data.
+It decomposes the time series using a basic local level (Gaussian random walk) for the trend and a seasonal component with 12 discrete parameters (one per month).
+While useful for exploratory analysis, this model does not capture the dynamic evolution of the trend as effectively as the local linear approach.***

 - **Components:**
   - **Local Level (Trend):** Modeled as a Gaussian random walk.
   - **Seasonality:** Modeled with 12 discrete parameters (one for each month) constrained to sum to zero.